steevschmidt/PanelWizard/README.md

 5. Replacing a natural gas cooktop with an induction cooktop.
 All of these

 We are going to build a modern software tool that helps US homeowners understand how to electrify their home using their existing electrical panel.
+The tool should run in any modern browser, be responsive and mobile friendly and beautiful.
+We will use AWS Amplify to serve the tool to the browser at scale.
+We will use html + css + js formatted in separate code blocks and with introductory text.
+We will use dark mode as the default and it will be responsive and optimized for mobile but desktop friendly.
+We will use opengraph meta tags and viewport tags.
+We will use the helvetica neue font, and use #ff7f00 highlights.
+All scroll elements will be thin and use dark mode.

 Inputs:
 1. Required: Electric panel sizes, in Amps.